2010 United States Senate election in Kentucky: Results

 The primary race was extremely close with Conway narrowly prevailing by just over 4,000 votes.
 The race remained in doubt for much of the night.
 Finally with 99% of the vote counted the Associated Press declared Conway the winner.
 Mongiardo called Conway to concede at 10:08 P.M.
 EST. Mongiardo congratulated Conway and pledged him his full support for the general election.
-In terms of the break down of the results, Conway ran up margins in Jefferson County home of Louisville, and Fayette County home of Lexington.
+In terms of the breakdown of the results, Conway ran up margins in Jefferson County home of Louisville, and Fayette County home of Lexington.
 In terms of more rural counties Mongiardo and Conway split the vote.
 Conway performed well in central Kentucky, while Mongiardo performed well in coal country in east Kentucky and farm country in western Kentucky.
 In the end Conway's performance in the states most populated county, Jefferson County proved to be just enough to carry him to victory.
 The primary race was also notable because both Conway and Mongiardo received more votes than Republican Rand Paul.